EXPLORE THIS STORY

 Absence of local contextualization

-Dependence on Western agencies for framing
+Dependence on Western agency framing

 Discover how another country covers this same story.